 The “French Paradox”

-This has ultimately paved the way for more and more people to think of wine as an added benefit to your heart’s health, latching onto the idea of antioxidants helping to improve your heart’s functioning.
+This has ultimately paved the way for more people to think of wine as an added benefit to your heart’s health.
+Latching onto the idea of antioxidants helping to improve your heart’s functioning.
 While it might be a popular line of thought, is it true?

-The truth of the matter is that while we might be able to find these in red wine, they are also found in other foods like grapes or red grape juice.
+The truth of the matter is that while we might be able to find these in red wine, they are also found in other foods.
+Such as grapes or red grape juice.
 It is also important to remember that during these studies, lifestyle factors for these populations were not taken into account.
 These might include:

 - More physical activity